-The course is divided into two main sections.
-The first, titled Culture Worlds, is designed to give the student a background in world geography, including locations of places, the distribution of resources, the numbers and distributions of people, and the general political, economic and cultural characteristics of people throughout the world.
-An understanding of varied, present day, world cultural characteristics.

-ture will give the student a better understanding of a particular culture against the perspective of a total world picture.
-The second half of the course is a logical outgrowth of the first, titled Western Civilization.
+101. First-Year General Course.
+The course is developed around Culture Worlds and Western Civilization.
+It is designed to give the student a background in world geography, including locations of places, the distribution of resources, the numbers and distributions of people, and the general political, economic and cultural characteristics of people throughout the world.
+An understanding of varied, present day, world culture will give the student a better understanding of a particular culture against the perspective of a total world picture.
 It attempts to familiarize the student with major ideas of the Western World as far as they are manifested in the development of particular historical societies and cultures.
 An attempt is made to interpret the ideas and cultures in their relationship to pertinent world social conditions of today.
+A Year Course.